 Click here to learn read more about securing stable housing on NAMI’s page.

-Affordable housing is available all across Texas for people with low income.
+211 has a great website on affordable housing across Texas for people with low income.
 Affordable Housing units have rent costs that are lower than anywhere else in the area.
-The Teas Department of Housing and Community Affairs (TDHCA) provides the funding that supports affordable housing in Texas. some of these housing units are only available to older adults or people with disabilities.
+The Teas Department of Housing and Community Affairs (TDHCA) provides the funding that supports affordable housing in Texas.
+Some of these housing units are only available to older adults or people with disabilities.

 Federal Housing Resources Guide